ILIAS-eLearning/ILIAS/docs/development/js/js-coding-style.md

 /* global $, il */
 ```

-This will prevent any "... is not defined" in the StandardJS syntax checker (see next chapter).
+This will prevent any "... is not defined" errors in the StandardJS syntax checker (see next chapter).

 ## StandardJS